-The project involves approximately 27 miles of dedicated lane space on I-77.
+The project includes approximately 27 miles of dedicated express lanes on I-77.
 The northern section of the I-77 Express Lanes from Hambright Road near I-485 to N.C.
 150 opened June 2019.
 The southern section from I-277 to Hambright Road opened November 2019.
 NCTA collects the toll revenue for the I-77 Express Lanes.
 NCTA is not responsible for the operation or maintenance of the I-77 Express Lanes.
 The lanes are operated by I-77 Mobility Partners.
 Learn more

 I-485 Express Lanes

-The 7-mile roadway would include a two-lane bridge that spans the Currituck Sound and connects the Currituck County mainland to the Outer Banks.
+The 7-mile toll project would include a two-lane bridge that spans the Currituck Sound and connects the Currituck County mainland to the Outer Banks.
 It also includes a second two-lane bridge that spans Maple Swamp on the Currituck County mainland, connecting Aydlett to U.S. 158.
 Learn more

 U.S. 74 Express Lanes from West of Idlewild Road to I-485

-The proposed 6.3-mile project would widen and add express lanes to Independence Boulevard (U.S. 74) from Conference Drive to I-485 in Charlotte.
+The proposed 6.3-mile toll project would widen and add express lanes, one in each direction, to Independence Boulevard (U.S. 74) from west of Idlewild Road to I-485 in Charlotte.
 Learn more